vizthex123/ExtraDataModels/README.md

 Report issues (and/or suggest mod support) [here](https://github.com/vizthex123/ExtraDataModels/issues).

+*Check out the [modpack](https://curseforge.com/minecraft/modpacks/high-tech-revolution) I made these packs for!*

 *[Join the Discord](https://discord.com/invite/NtwzA6X) if you wanna chat about this or any of my other projects.*